 *.client.jsxcomponent.
 Follow the rules of server and client components.

-- If the dependency is purely client-based, and you don't need to interact with it in individual components, then you can insert it in
+- If the dependency is purely client-based, and you don't need to interact with it in individual components, then you can insert it in the

-- If the dependency includes a style import from a CSS file, then you can import that in
+- If the dependency includes a style import from a CSS file, then you can import that in the

 When bundling third-party dependencies, you might see errors in development or production related to the incorrect bundle type being used from the package.